 What were your most useful experiences and learnings from your studies?

 The mix between theoretical and practical labs combined with site visits has provided me with a solid foundation with all my career opportunities.
-The Mining Engineering units at UWA have given me critical understanding of key engineering requirements needed in the industry.
+The Mining Engineering units at UWA have given me a critical understanding of key engineering requirements needed in the industry.
 With connections through UWA AusIMM Student Chapter and UWA events, I now have friends throughout the West Australian mining industry in a variety of engineering disciplines.

 What’s your advice to other students thinking about a career in mining engineering?